Judge hits 3-run HR in 9th to give Yanks 6-5 win over Jays

 That’s when the fireworks really started.

-García hit the next batter, Josh Donaldson, just around the left elbow pad with a 94 mph fastball on an 0-1 count.
+García hit the next batter, Josh Donaldson, just above the left elbow pad with a 94 mph fastball on an 0-1 count.

 Players on the New York bench didn’t like it, but Donaldson calmly went to first base and the umpires convened on the infield grass.

+Donaldson didn’t think Garcia’s pitch was intentional — although it looked bad, he said.
+He acknowledged he and Heineman had a “discussion” on the field.

+“I don’t even know the guy.
+I didn’t even know that was his name.
+Never heard of him,” the veteran slugger said.

-And when Yankees reliever Jonathan Loáisiga brushed back Bo Bichette with a 97 mph fastball in the seventh, plate umpire Lance Barrett heard something from the Blue Jays bench and ejected flabbergasted manager Charlie Montoyo.
+Then when Yankees reliever Jonathan Loáisiga brushed back Bo Bichette with a 97 mph fastball in the seventh, plate umpire Lance Barrett heard something from the Blue Jays bench and ejected a flabbergasted Montoyo.

+“I got thrown out because I’m not supposed to argue warnings,” Montoyo explained.

 Toronto regained its composure and put together a two-run rally in the eighth.
 Vladimir Guerrero Jr. drew a leadoff walk from Loáisiga and raced all the way home from first with a headfirst slide on Gurriel’s line-drive double to left field off Chad Green.